 See full recipe below for detailed directions.

-Whipping the eggs and sugar
+Whipping the Eggs and Sugar

 Mixing together the eggs and sugar is one of the most important parts of this recipe.
 Using a stand mixer, you'll likely need to whip the mixture for about 8-10 minutes until the sugar is completely dissolved.
-Touch the mixture and rub it between two fingers to see if you can still feel the sugar crystals.
-If you can, then keep mixing!

 This process of whipping the eggs and sugar together until thick is also called mixing it to the "ribbon stage."
 When finished, the mixture will be light and fluffy, and will fall from the whisk in a "ribbon" before reincorporating fully.